LemonDatou/Duolingo/README.md

 > **⚠️ Disclaimer**
 >
-> This project contains scripts that use a third-party API (`api.duolingopro.net`) and send your personal account authentication (JWT token) to its server.
-The functionality and security of this third-party service are not related to or guaranteed by this project. **Use at your own risk.**
+> Please note that the XP farming scripts (`duolingo-xp.py` and `duolingo-xp.js`) utilize a third-party API (`api.duolingopro.net`) and will send your personal account authentication (JWT token) to their server. **All other scripts (such as the auto-lesson bot `duolingo.py`) run entirely locally on your machine and do not send data to any third party.** The functionality and security of the third-party XP service are not related to or guaranteed by this project.
+Use the XP farming scripts at your own risk.

 ### 📂 File Descriptions